 What are the requirements to manufacture Storz hose connections?

-New Storz hose connections must be manufactured to comply with AS 2419.4, or to an equivalent international standard as relevant (i.e. NEN 3374).
-New Storz hose connections must demonstrate product confoirmity.
+The current in-force NCC references AS2419.1:2021 as a primary referenced standard.
+Appendix Q.2 of this standard identifies hose connections must be manufactured to comply with AS 2419.4, or any equivalent international standard as relevant (i.e. NEN 3374).

+New Storz hose connections must demonstrate product conformity.
 Reference should be made to Appendix A of AS 2419.4 for documentation of product conformity.
 A simple letter of conformity is not adequate; independent testing demonstrating product conformity should be able to be provided.

 What are the requirements to supply hose connections?